pikapods/docs.pikapods.com/faq/account.md

 While some apps may work with lower specs initially, they might not provide the best user experience or may cause memory errors or slowness when using certain features.
 The minimum requirements we set aim to provide a good starting point for most users to ensure a smooth experience.

-If you pod runs out of memory multiple times, we will notify you and automatically increase memory to make sure it's stable.
+If your pod runs out of memory multiple times, we will notify you and automatically increase memory to make sure it's stable.

 ## Account Limits